LincaMarius/ISAP-1_Logisim_Simulation/README.md

 ![ Figure 3 ](/Pictures/Figure3.png)

+The Program Counter is implemented with a 4-bit register.
+The output of this register is connected to the 4 least significant bits of the Bus via an 8-bit Buffer.
+The other 4 most significant bits are permanently connected Low.

-The PROBE pins are used to view the contents of the block regardless of whether the output is in tri-state mode. \
+The PROBE pins are used to view the contents of the block regardless of whether the output is in tri-state mode.

 Pins W and R, are to indicate when this block is writing or reading from the bus.

 ### Address Register implementation